2004 Nippon Professional Baseball realignment

 When the BlueWave and the Buffaloes first announced their merger plans, the Japan Professional Baseball Players Association (JPBPA) pledged to do everything possible to block the merger in order to protect the rights of NPB players.
 Leading up to a merger vote by team owners, the JPBPA filed two injunctions in an attempt to block the proposed merger and also began making preparations in anticipation of a labor strike.
 After the injunctions were denied, the players association decided that the players would refuse to play in all scheduled Saturday and Sunday games for the final three weekends in September unless three conditions were met by September 10: suspension of the BlueWave/Buffaloes merger for at least one year, assurance that there would be no further team mergers, and reduction of the fees required for setting up a new NPB team.
 Days later, the owners voted to approve the team merger.
 The Friday before the first planned weekend strike, the two parties reached a last-minute agreement that allowed the players to play through the weekend.
 The following week, team officials definitively told the JPBPA that a one-year freeze on the merger was impossible.
 Negotiations continued into Friday, however, no agreement was reached.
 A two-day strike occurred on Saturday and Sunday, September 18–19, 2004.
 All twelve games scheduled for that weekend were cancelled as a result of the strike.
-The following Thursday, with the strike set to continue the during the upcoming weekend, players and team management came to an agreement.
+The following Thursday, with the strike set to continue during the upcoming weekend, players and team management came to an agreement.
 Players agreed not to stage a strike for the second straight weekend after team representatives eased the rules of entry for new teams into the professional leagues and that one would be allowed to join the following season.